-A couple of days ago I attended Black lives matter protest in Prague.
-Obviously it wasn’t as big as the ones in States and in no way dangerous but it was still very powerful.
-Way more people showed up than I was expecting, what pleasingly surprised me.
+A couple of days ago I attended the Black lives matter protest in Prague.
+Obviously, it wasn’t as big as the ones in the States and in no way dangerous but it was still very powerful.
+Way more people showed up than I was expecting, which pleasingly surprised me.
 There was this girl holding a sign that said: “Watch 13th on Netflix” and that’s exactly what I did when I got home and here is why you should too.

 13th is a documentary about racial injustice and mass incarceration in the United States.
 It came out in 2016 and the sad truth is I never even heard about it till recent events erupted.
 The documentary won so many awards yet someone had to die for me to notice it.

 When COVID-19 began, the sales of The Great Influenza book by John M. Barry increased enormously.
-It was relevant at the times.
+It was relevant at the time.

 Now, when everyone realized what a racist world we live in, the need to educate ourselves increased.
 13th became a trending document on Netflix.
 Rightfully.